isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 #### 2021-10-22
 - Fix for issue where link is inserted at start of description
 - Fix for issue when changing user account tries to loads the previous open Board
+- Fix for issue when adding group as board member
 - Added user images by API

 #### 2021-10-20